 Other advanced diagnostic options, depending on your specific condition, may include bone scans, ultrasound, laboratory blood tests for underlying diseases, selective nerve root injections, and cervical facet block injections.

-How to Treat Neck Pain in New York City
+How We Treat Neck Pain

 Once your doctor learns the source of your pain, he can decide on the best treatment option, such as: